OndrejKulhavy/MaturitaJecna/2024/PV/markdown/vlakna_paralerni_programovani_asynchroni_metody_concurrent_design_patterns.md

   int iterations = 10;

-  //create new thread and use lamba to pass parameter to Worker method Thread thread = new Thread(() => Worker(iterations));
+  //create new thread and use lambda to pass parameter to Worker method Thread thread = new Thread(() => Worker(iterations));
   //run worker task
   thread.Start();